chopmo/rasmusrn.github.io/_drafts/determinism-and-fixed-point-math.markdown

 Full source of Fixie is available on GitHub [here](https://github.com/rasmusrn/fixie).

-Learning about fixed point math and implementing Fixie have been great fun.
-Next, I need to actually integrate it into the game's state simulation logic.
-When the state simulation is fully deterministic, I should be able to synchronize thousands of entities across the network.
+It has fun and educational to implement my own fixed point math library.
+Now that my game's backend is based on this library I should be able to synchronize thousands of entities across the network.
 It will be glorious!

 If you want to know more about fixed point math I recommend these great articles: